the-red-feather/thesis/latex/sketchbook/thesis.md

 <!-- Establish the Cloud Native movement -->
 <!-- To explain where the contribution of this internship takes
-place, we must first paint a general picture of this entire sequence.  -->
+place, we must first paint a general picture of...  -->

 An important development within the Open Geospatial Consortium (OGC) brings challenges and opportunities to these geospatial visual programming environments.
 The OGC envisions a "Cloud Native Geospatial" future, in which geodata formats and geoprocessing methods are primarily designed with the cloud in mind.